 With single-form entry and staff who know every child, pastoral care is personal.
 Children speak genuinely of their happiness at school, a claim supported by exceptional attendance.
 The school maintains close links to local families and community, reinforcing that education extends beyond the classroom.

-The last distance offered was 1.162 miles in 2024.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Distance outcomes vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current distances before relying on a place.
-For precise current distance from the school gates, the FindMySchoolMap Search will help you compare your location against the last distance offered.
+For precise current distance from the school gates, the FindMySchoolMap Search will help you compare your location against the latest available admissions information.

 Nursery entry (for children from age 3) is separate, with 26 morning places and 26 afternoon places (3-hour sessions each).
 Sixteen all-day nursery places are available.
 Nursery applications close 30 November annually, with offers sent in May.